the-butcher/COVID19-SEIR/README.md

 * Demographics corrections on the matrices
 * AModification - isBlendable
 #### Thoughts
-* goal is to reliably identify a total share of cases identified (the model needs then to make assumptions which age-group gets which share)
+* goal is to reliably identify a total share of cases found (the model needs then to make assumptions which age-group gets which share)
 * positivity rate in pcr is influenced by antigen
 * found / tested_antigen = positivity_rate_antigen (the actual amount of positive tests should already reflect sensitivity)
 * There are different shares of PCR and Antigen Tests per province (i.e. Vienna having almost equal shares)
 * no knowledge about how positive Antigen Tests reflect in subsequent PCT positivity rate

 #### Issues
-* reexposure
-  * ~~add some strain (read about common terms to express this) ratio (maybe a secondary r0-reexposure) that can be used to determine reproduction for reexposure~~
-  * ~~adapt ModelImplInfectious to hold a second compartment chain~~
-  * ~~in ModelImplStrain include second chain compartment to nrm_ISums calculation~~
-  * ~~let recovered (discovered or undiscovered) slowly feed back to susceptible -> exposed -> infectious -> recovered~~
-  * depending on strain, there will be some amount of infection in vaccinated itself
-    * should go to separate compartment chain and may be less infectious there, but still some
-  * add exposed from second loop to second compartment chain
-  * from last compartment of second chain, individuals go where?

 * ModificationResolverDiscovery alters the apps-time modification, TODO instantiate mod-time and set instants on that instance
 * adding a modification does not put storage in needs-save state
 * interpolated test rate gives above min and below max